The Best Carry-On Luggage for Expert Travellers

 Know Your Rights: The Basics of Luggage Problems

 For bigger trips, it’s necessary to check luggage.
 But sometimes your bag goes missing, or turns up damaged on the carousel.
 If this happens, you’ve got rights.
+You might already know about your rights when it comes to flight delay compensation eu, but you also have rights when it comes to your luggage.
 Here’s our man Scott with the basics to keep in mind…

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to as much as €600 in compensation if your flight was delayed, cancelled or overbooked within the last five years.